Low-cost Embedded Breathing Rate Determination Using 802.15.4z IR-UWB Hardware for Remote Healthcare: Introduction

 \section{Introduction}

-According to the Eurostat institution, diseases of the respiratory system accounted for 6.1\% of all deaths in the EU in the year 2021 \cite{eurostat2023}.
+According to Eurostat, respiratory diseases accounted for 6.1\% of all deaths in the EU in 2021 \cite{eurostat2023}.
 This statistic highlights the significant impact of respiratory issues on public health.
-Therefore, early detection effectively addresses these ailments \cite{bousquet_impact_2013, kostikas_clinical_2020}.
-Timely identification significantly enhances the prospects of a complete recovery or allows for more effective management of symptoms.
-Proper monitoring of specific vital signs can play a significant role in facilitating this early detection process \cite{kayser_respiratory_2023}.
+Early detection effectively addresses these ailments \cite{bousquet_impact_2013, kostikas_clinical_2020}, as timely identification significantly improves recovery prospects and enables more effective symptom management.
+Proper monitoring of vital signs plays a significant role in facilitating this process, specifically \ac{br} is a key metric for this application \cite{kayser_respiratory_2023}.
 A variety of devices already exist to monitor \ac{br} reliably.
 One example is a nasal pressure transducer, which measures airflow through the nostrils to track inhalation and exhalation phases.
 Another is the respiratory effort belt, worn around the chest or abdomen to monitor chest wall movement.
 While effective and widely used, these devices require direct skin contact, making them unsuitable for patient scenarios like burn victims, where attaching sensors could cause further harm.
 Additionally, constant monitoring throughout the day using contact-based solutions is inconvenient for individuals.
 A remote monitoring system could overcome these challenges, enabling respiratory data collection without causing discomfort.

-Such a system could have significant applications, for example in elderly care, stress and alertness monitoring.
+Such systems are particularly valuable for long-term health tracking, including elderly care and sleep quality assessment, the latter of which serves as a vital proxy for physiological stress and alertness \cite{choshenhillel_acute_2021}.
+By eliminating the need for wearable hardware, \ac{br} can be monitored over extended durations, shifting the focus from occasional snapshots to the analysis of long-term physiological trends.

-This study uses a non-invasive radar system to measure respiratory rates by emitting signals and capturing their reflections, which vary with chest movements.
-The system does not require on-body sensors and is installed in front of the person, making it ideal for scenarios where the person faces a known direction.
-Example use cases include in-car monitoring of drivers or passengers, monitoring patients lying in bed or persons facing a known direction such as when seated in a chair or sofa.
+This study utilizes a non-invasive \ac{ir-uwb} radar system to measure respiratory rates by capturing chest wall reflections.
+The system does not require on-body sensors and is installed in front of the person.
+This makes it well-suited for monitoring patients in bed, tracking sedentary users in an office or domestic environment, and observing drivers or passengers during stationary periods.